loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 When you directly target an assembly language portability suffers as is to be expected.
 You not only have to target different assembly languages for different CPU architectures, you will also have to cater to the operating system you are targeting.
-For instance, on a \*nix operating system, you can almost always rely upon some implementation of the C Standard Library (libc), be it glibc or musl, or system calls if more power is needed, while on Windows you have to instead depend on the provided libraries to interact with the rest of the system.
+For instance, on a \*nix based operating system, you can almost always rely upon some implementation of the C Standard Library (libc), be it glibc or musl, or system calls if more power is needed.
+This is not the same on Windows, as you have to instead depend on the provided system libraries to interact with the rest of the system, as libc availability is not a guarantee.
 A simple act such as printing might look wildly different depending on the operating system because even though they might use the same assembly language, they can involve extremely different calls to the operating system.